Arjay123/fullstack-nanodegree-vm/README.md

 to initialize the database with sample data.
 Additionally you can use the create_db() function in database_setup.py.

 In order to use Google and Facebook's OAuth system's you will need to register your own application on their developer pages and create two .json files with the client secrets.
+Place these json files in the same directory as the project.py script.

 Google - client_secrets.json https://developers.google.com/identity/protocols/OAuth2WebServer#enable-apis
 {